Dmc4u/se_project_aroundtheus/README.md

 Profile Title: Jacques Cousteau
 Description: Explorer

 This is my third project in the Software Engineering program at TripleTen.
-It was created using HTML and CSS, based on the design brief in Figma.
+It was created using HTML and CSS, based on the design brief on Figma.
 Responsive design for both desktop and mobile views using @media queries.

 ## Project Features.